ibm-cloud-docs/containers/cs_storage.md

     {: screen}

-You successfully created a persistent volume object and bound it to a persistent volume claim.
-Cluster users can now [mount the persistent volume claim](#app_volume_mount) to their deployments and start reading from and writing to the persistent volume object.
+You successfully created a PV object and bound it to a PVC.
+Cluster users can now [mount the PVC](#app_volume_mount) to their deployments and start reading from and writing to the PV object.

 <br />